Proven Courtroom Advocates · Offices in Toronto, Huntsville and Bowmanville

 Long-Term Disability Insurance Denials

-When insurance companies denies your long-term disability benefits, they will often offer you the opportunity to appeal the decision and/or to provide fresh evidence.
-For the vast majority of clients, this will be a big a waste of time.
+When an insurance company denies your long-term disability benefits, they will often offer you the opportunity to appeal the decision and/or to provide fresh evidence.
+For the vast majority of clients, this will be a big waste of time.
 Once the insurance company has denied your benefits, they are unlikely to reinstate them prior to litigation.

 This is a very common question.
-Virtually all long-term disability insurance policies have a provision that offsets what you receive from CPP-D from what the insurer must pay you.
-These provisions will often say something along the lines that the insurance company can deduct CPP-D benefits that you should be receiving but are not due to a lack of trying.
+Virtually all long-term disability insurance policies have a provision that offsets what you receive from CPP-D against what the insurer must pay you.
+These provisions will often say something along the lines that the insurance company can deduct CPP-D benefits that you should be receiving but are not, due to a lack of trying.

 There may be an issue as to how far you must go to fight for CPP-D benefits if they are denied.
 It is, however, our general recommendation that any person who is on long-term disability benefits for a long time should at least make an application for CPP-D.